-State law allows exemptions to the compulsory attendance requirements, as long as the student makes up all work, for the following activities and events:
+- State law allows exemptions to the compulsory attendance requirements, as long as the student makes up all work, for the following activities and events: - Religious holy days - Required court appearances - Appearing at a governmental office to obtain U.S. citizenship

-- Religious holy days; - Required court appearances; - Activities related to obtaining U.S. citizenship; - Documented health-care appointments for the student or a child of the student, including absences related to autism services, and mental health appointments if the student returns to school on the same day of the appointment and brings a note from the health-care provider; - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician on the district's form - Absences for attendance in a released time course in religious instruction - For students in the conservatorship of the state: - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Taking part in a US naturalization oath ceremony - Serving as an election clerk - Health-care appointments for the student or a child of the student, including absences related to autism services - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician - For students in the conservatorship of the state: - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.

 For children of military families, absences of up to five days will be excused for a student to visit a parent, stepparent, or legal guardian going to, on leave from, or returning from certain deployments.
+[See Children of Military Families]

 Note that documented health-care appointments may include telehealth appointments.
 Students who are physically on campus will not be allowed to participate in telehealth or other online appointments without specific authorization from an appropriate administrator.
-Students should not use district-issued technology, including wifi or internet, for telehealth appointments because use of district-owned equipment and its network systems is not private and will be monitored by the district.
+Students should not use district-issued technology, including wifi or internet, for telehealth appointments because use of district-owned equipment and its network systems is not private and may be monitored by the district.
+For more information, see Telecommunication and Other Electronic Devices.

-Compulsory Attendance-Failure to Comply
+Compulsory Attendance - Failure to Comply